 There are numerous reasons why some pets can’t have surgery.
 When it comes to surgery one needs to weigh the benefits gained against the risks to perform the procedure to analyze whether an animal should undergo the procedure or not.
 Some animals are not surgical candidates due to preexisting medical conditions or age.
 Others may find that expensive surgeries are not obtainable on their budget, for those who fit into either of these categories finding alternatives to surgery that are effective can be difficult.

 If you enjoy playing sports or are an avid gym goer you’ve probably heard a coach or instructor warn you about hyperextending your knees; did you know that animals need to worry about the same thing?
-A carpal hyperextension occurs when a joint or muscle has been extended beyond its normal range of motion.
+A carpal hyperextension occurs when a joint or muscle in the wrist has been extended beyond its normal range of motion.
 Unlike human hyperextension, animals will commonly overextend their carpus - more commonly known as their wrist.
 Typically, carpal hyperextension presents itself in young animals, after a trauma, or in elderly animals.
-Braces can be used to reign in the range of motion that an animal can use, leading to a stronger and more supported range of motion.
+Custom Dog Wrist Braces can be used to reign in the range of motion that an animal can use, leading to a stronger and more supported range of motion.

 Whether your pet is not a surgical candidate or you are looking for a more natural way to help address their health concerns, Animal Ortho Care has a brace for you.
 When working with Animal Ortho Care, you’ll receive individualized care and treatment.
 Our innovative team is continually pushing the limits of what’s possible when it comes to the orthotics field.
 With over 10 years of experience our team has seen just about everything; we’re ready to help your furry family member regain their mobility and avoid the scalpel.